makohda/IDRC_first_step_course_2018/README.md

 - how to handle massive amount data using cluster computers
 - deep/heuristic/complicated issues/knowledge/techniques/pitfalls (e.g. how I sense danger data signs in heystacks)

 # :computer: Set up your mac
 #### :point_right: Ideally, you should try and complete this section before hands-on
 You have to set up your macintosh environment for informatic analyses.
-I know this is a first barricade to step in learning informatic skills, but this is the easiest way.
+I know this is a first barricade to step in learning informatic skills, but this shold be done.
+I tried to make it as easy as possible.

 ## Install java (Java SE Development Kit 8u181 version)
 Java is a kind of programming launguage.